 ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

-Why does being told to feel grateful sometimes make real pain harder to name?
+Why does being told to feel gratitude sometimes make real pain harder to name?

 Imagine being handed a thank-you card while your foot is still being stepped on.
-The card is polite.
-The pressure does not stop.
+The card is polite and carefully written.
+The pressure on your bones does not change.

 Detailed answer below.
 Nothing here requires agreement.

-Why does gratitude feel different when it is suggested instead of felt?
+Why does gratitude feel dissonant when it is demanded?

 Expand for the fuller picture

-Imagine being asked to smile for a photo while still catching your breath.
+Imagine being asked to smile for a photograph while still catching your breath.
+Your face arranges itself correctly.
+Your lungs are still burning.

 Expand for the fuller picture

-Imagine a room where only one color is considered clean.
+Imagine a room where only one color is praised as clean.
+All other shades are quietly treated as stains.
+You learn which corners to repaint.

 Expand for the fuller picture